 Current PCL@M Lab Members

-Britni Gorman is a first-year honours student.
-She is being supervised by Dr. Sandy Jung while she completes her honours thesis, which focuses on the predictive accuracy of the ODARA risk assessment tool for Indigenous perpetrators and the prevalence of the criminogenic needs for Indigenous perpetrators.
+Britni G is a fourth-year honours student.
+She is being supervised by Dr. Sandy Jung while she completes her honours thesis, which focuses on the predictive accuracy of the ODARA risk assessment tool for Indigenous perpetrators and the prevalence of the criminogenic needs for Indigenous perpetrators, as part of the CELIA project.
 In addition to her honours thesis, Britni volunteers as a Peer Support Leader with the Students Association at MacEwan and is actively involved with the MacEwan Indigenous Students Club.

 ________________________________